Sarcoidosis

 Blood test for sarcoidosis

 There are no specific blood values that confirm or rule out the diagnosis of sarcoidosis.
-Nevertheless, various laboratory values are used to assess inflammatory activity (e.g. ACE (angiotensin converting enzyme), active vitamin D3, calcium concentration in the blood, neopterin, s-IL2 receptor, CRP, TNF-alpha, the sedimentation rate of blood cells or calcium excretion in the urine).
+Nevertheless, various laboratory values (e.g. ACE activity (angiotensin converting enzyme)), active vitamin D3, calcium concentration in the blood, neopterin, s-IL2 receptor, CRP, TNF-alpha, the sedimentation rate of blood cells or calcium excretion in the urine are taken into account to assess inflammatory activity.

 Imaging techniques

 The cross-sectional images of a high-resolution computer tomography (CT ) of the chest allow tissue changes in the lungs and lymph nodes to be detected even more precisely.
 Positron emission tomography (PET) is often used to determine the spread of sarcoidosis and its activity.
-The central nervous system can also be examined by CT in the case of sarcoidosis.
-The method is then supplemented by magnetic resonance imaging.
+The central nervous system can be examined in sarcoidosis using magnetic resonance imaging

 To find out whether sarcoidosis has affected other organs, we can carry out further examinations.
 For example, we will